huggingface/blog/optimum-inference.md

 ## 2. New Optimum inference and pipeline features

 With [release](link to release) of Optimum 1.2, we are adding support for [inference](https://huggingface.co/docs/optimum/main/en/onnxruntime/modeling_ort) and [transformers pipelines](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#pipelines).
-This allows Optimum users to leverage the same API they are used to from transformers with the power of accelerated runtimes, like [Onnx Runtime](https://onnxruntime.ai/).
+This allows Optimum users to leverage the same API they are used to from transformers with the power of accelerated runtimes, like [ONNX Runtime](https://onnxruntime.ai/).

 **Switching from Transformers to Optimum Inference** The [Optimum Inference models](https://huggingface.co/docs/optimum/main/en/onnxruntime/modeling_ort) are API compatible with Hugging Face Transformers models.
 This means you can just replace your `AutoModelForXxx` class with the corresponding `ORTModelForXxx` class in Optimum.
 For example, this is how you can use a question answering model in Optimum: